mikprin/md5_calc_api/README.md

 * No security to work in open network.
 No authorization mechanism.
 * File reception of API are limited by filesystem which is common across all the system.
 * Not tested in distributed setup
+* IDs are not secure numbers.
+But can be easily made so by using celery worker ID as ID.

 # TODO

 * `mkdir logs` Folder for logging.
 Can be altered in docker-compose.yml
 * Connection between celery worker results in Postgress and task ID for API database are not related.
 That ban be fixed easily to enable quicker result search time.
 However, I'm afraid I don't have time to do it right now.
 * Proper catch for out of range ID requests
+* Better querys for SQL

 # Other
 * Full task by task log of development was also posted in my telegram: https://t.me/ee_craft